Why Shiplap Works in a Majority of Homes

 Start with a small shiplap area

 If you just want to dip your toes into shiplap, try starting with an accent wall in a bedroom, an eye-catching fireplace surround or the side of a kitchen island.
-There are plenty of creative ways to use shiplap in your home.
+There are plenty of in your home.
 Shiplap also is a “super durable” alternative to drywall in mud rooms, where it stands up better to kids hanging up coats and kicking off boots, said Jessica Fitnich, a Grand Rapids, Mich.-based designer.
 Plus, it’s cheaper to install shiplap directly to your studs than drywalling first before installing shiplap.

 Fitnich recently completed a remodel that included shiplap accent walls in the mud room and half-bath of a home with a transitional design.
 She said the shiplap’s weathered look, rough-hewn texture and clean lines added warmth and character to the house, creating a beachy retreat feel.